dustinburda/CodePathPrework/README.md

 The following **additional** features are implemented:

-- List anything else that you can get done to improve the app functionality!
+List anything else that you can get done to improve the app functionality!
 - [x] Party Size Splitter
 - [x] Dark Mode
-- [x] Settings Page
+- [x] Settings Page, with persistant information (leaving and return to settings page will have the same settings)
 - [x] Custom Tip Slider

 ## Video Walkthrough